 2- Karachi Goan Association

-Goan Association Hall is an attraction which still plays a vital role in Karachi’s social sight.
-It is located at empress market saddar, Karachi.
+Goan Association Hall is an attraction that still plays a vital role in Karachi’s social sight.
+It is located at the empress market Saddar, Karachi.
 The hall in no time became a hub of the social life of Goans in Karachi.
 You can see a statue of Mr. Cincinnatus in the hall.
-He had been the President of the Karachi Goan Association for a long time and has a residential area to his name, Cincinnatus Town Now called as Garden.
+He had been the President of the Karachi Goan Association for a long time and has a residential area to his name, Cincinnatus Town Now called Garden.
 It arranges different events for the community.
-In the start, it did not have a boundary wall and it graced the nearby area.
+At the start, it did not have a boundary wall and it graced the nearby area.
 At its crest, it held ten days of celebrations where the pinnacle Goan bands performed.

 3- Frere Hall

 Frere Hall is situated in Saddar Town, Karachi.
 This building is one of the oldest historical places of Karachi which was established by the British when they rule the subcontinent.
 The construction process of this building takes place in 1863 and the Frere hall was entirely constructed by the year 1865.
 In the time of British rule, Frere Hall was the center of Karachi’s civilizing activities.
 This building is shaped very delightfully with red and grey sandstone from Jungshahi.
 Frere house has a massive library on the ground floor and an art gallery full of attractive paintings.
 The library is known as Liaquat Ali Khan library, the first Prime Minister of Pakistan.